-CHVA1311 Applied Math for HVAC Technicians

-In this course, students will analyze basic mathematical operations applied to the refrigeration and air conditioning field, including addition, subtraction, multiplication, and division of whole numbers, decimals, and fractions.
+CHVA1311 Applied Math for HVAC Technicians 7.0 Quarter Credits In this course, students will analyze basic mathematical operations applied to the refrigeration and air conditioning field, including addition, subtraction, multiplication, and division of whole numbers, decimals, and fractions.
 In addition, they will calculate algebra, geometry, and trigonometry related to the functions of a Heating, Ventilation, Air Conditioning and Refrigeration (HVAC/R) technician.
 The students will evaluate problems regarding Ohm's law in electrical circuitry and load problems for heating and cooling for HVAC/R technicians.

-Introduction to Electricity (DC-AC)

-In this course, students will analyze the basic concepts of electricity with important laws, formulas, and units of measurement to understand how the electricity is used to run and control air-conditioning and refrigeration systems.
-They will evaluate types of automatic control devices for temperature, pressure, and volume to help develop and implement troubleshooting procedures for basic and complex circuits.
-They will apply examples of typical service calls for air conditioning and refrigeration in realistic settings.
-Furthermore, students will practice acquired skills by completing practical lab exercises.
+CHVA1411 Introduction to Electricity (DC-AC) 7.0 Quarter Credits In this course, students will explore the fundamentals of electricity, such as laws, formulas, and units of measurement, and their role in air-conditioning and refrigeration systems.
+They will analyze the types of automatic control devices for temperature, pressure, volume, and troubleshooting procedures for basic and complex circuits.
+In addition, they will apply electrical principles, control components, and troubleshooting techniques in the diagnosing and operation of HVAC/R systems.

-Introduction to Refrigeration and A/C

-In this course, students will analyze the basics concepts of refrigeration and air conditioning, as well as the refrigeration cycle and its components.
+CHVA1511 Introduction to Refrigeration and A/C 7.0 Ouarter Credits In this course, students will analyze the basics concepts of refrigeration and air conditioning, as well as the refrigeration cycle and its components.
 They will implement general safety practices in the use of tools, personal protective equipment (PPE), pressurized systems, electrical equipment, and HVACR installation and service.
 Additionally, students will apply effective refrigerant management in compliance with safety and environmental regulations.

-Refrigeration and A/C: Residential

-In this course, students will analyze the operation, functionality, maintenance, and troubleshooting of equipment used for domestic refrigeration.
+CHVA1611 Refrigeration and A/C: Residential 7.0 Quarter Credits In this course, students will analyze the operation, functionality, maintenance, and troubleshooting of equipment used for domestic refrigeration.
 They will examine the different types, physical characteristics, and typical locations of evaporators, condensers, compressors, and metering devices used on modern applications.
 Students will also explain the defrosting systems and condensation elimination processes for ice makers.
 They will differentiate between the diverse types of room air conditioners, such as window and through-the-wall units.
 In addition, students will evaluate the major components, functions, electrical requirements, and maintenance of cooling-only and cooling-heating single units.
 Furthermore, students will practice acquired skills by completing practical lab exercises.

-Refrigeration and A/C: Commercial

-In this course, students will analyze advanced refrigeration systems in use in the commercial and industrial field, focusing the learning process in the chilled water air-conditioning systems and the different applications of the refrigeration cycle.
+CHVA1711 Refrigeration and A/C: Commercial In this course, students will analyze advanced refrigeration systems in use in the commercial and industrial field, focusing the learning process in the chilled water air-conditioning systems and the different applications of the refrigeration cycle.
 They will examine the topics of high-pressure, low-pressure, and absorption chilled water systems.
 They will compare and contrast cooling towers and pumps, as well as operation and maintenance.
 In addition, they will evaluate the troubleshooting process for chilled water air-conditioning systems, commercial packaged rooftop units (RTU), variable refrigerant flow (VRF), and variable air volume (VAV).
 Furthermore, students will practice acquired skills by completing practical lab exercises.

-Heat Pumps and Related Systems

-In this course, students will apply methods used by residential air-to-air heat pumps to make air conditioning in summer and heating in winter through the same refrigeration system.
+CHVA1811 Heat Pumps and Related Systems 5.0 Quarter Credits In this course, students will apply methods used by residential air-to-air heat pumps to make air conditioning in summer and heating in winter through the same refrigeration system.
 They will also compare the efficiency of different types of equipment and sources of heat.
 Furthermore, they will examine residential split heat pump problems in realistic settings.

+CHVA2411

-CHVA2411 Electrical Instrumentation: Lab 5.0 Quarter Credits
+Electrical Instrumentation: Lab